Shuddhananda: Vice President and President of the Ramakrishna Order

 In February 1937 Shuddhananda was elected as the Vice President of the Ramakrishna Order.
 In May 1938, he was elected as the President after the demise of Vijnanananda.
 He was the fifth president of the order.
 He occupied the position until his death in October 1938.

 Literary accomplishments

 He is renowned in literary and cultural circles as the translator of most of Vivekananda's works into Bengali, and as the best exponent of his thoughts and ideals.
 His translations played a major role in spreading Vivekananda's ideas in Bengal.

 He along with Saradananda edited Sri Sri Mayer Katha, which was subsequently translated into English under the title The Gospel of Holy Mother.
 He succeeded Saradananda as the General Secretary of Order in 1927.
-He became the president of the Ramakrishna Mission after the death of Vijnanananda in 1938 and continued in this position until his death.
+He became the president of the Ramakrishna Mission after Swami Vijnanananda left his mortal body in 1938 and continued in this position until his last breath.
 He also encouraged Arupanananda to pen his reminiscences of Sarada Devi (called the "Holy Mother") and worked with him in compiling and editing the book.